 - Mask border pixels: If enabled, this option marks all disparities that are close to the border of the visible image area as invalid, as they have a high uncertanty.
 This also includes all pixels for which no actual image data is available due to the image rectification (see Section 7.1). - Consistency check: If enabled, stereo matching is performed in both matching directions, left-to-right and right-to-left.
-Pixels for which there is no consistent disparity are marked as invalid.
-The sensitivity of the consistency check can be controlled through the consistency check sensitivity slider. - Uniqueness check: If enabled, pixels are marked as invalid if there is no sufficiently unique solution (i.e. the cost function does not have a global minimum that is significantly lower than all other local minima).
-The sensitivity of the uniqueness check can be controlled through the uniqueness check sensitivity slider. - Gap interpolation: If enabled, then small patches of invalid disparities, which are caused by either the consistency or the uniqueness check, are filled through interpolation. - Noise reduction: If enabled, an image filter is applied to the disparity map, which reduces noise and removes outliers. - Speckle filter: Marks small isolated patches of similar disparity as invalid.
-Such speckles are often the result of erroneous matches.
+Pixels for which the disparity is not consistent are marked as invalid.
+The sensitivity of the consistency check can be controlled through the consistency check sensitivity slider. - Uniqueness check: If enabled, pixels in the disparity map are marked as invalid if there is no sufficiently unique solution (i.e. the cost function does not have a global minimum that is significantly lower than all other local minima).
+The sensitivity of the uniqueness check can be controlled through the uniqueness check sensitivity slider.